gprMax/gprMax/docs/source/geometry_snapshots.rst

 Geometry files
 ==============

 The ``#geometry_view:`` command produces either ImageData (.vti) for a per-cell geometry view, or PolygonalData (.vtp) for a per-cell-edge geometry view.
-The per-cell geometry views also show the location of the PML regions and any sources and receivers.
+The per-cell geometry views also show the location of the PML regions and any sources and receivers in the model.
 The following are steps to get started with viewing geometry files in Paraview:

 .. _pv_toolbar: